murchie85/steelSpirit/README.md

 	- toggle lockon view
 	- units chase you a bit
 	- groups of enemies (tanks roll out, copters group attack...etc)
+	- Carrier must have jets that come attack you and fly back

  - gui